 - When funds are posted to the student account; tuition, fees and bookstore charges are paid first.

 - If costs exceed the awarded aid, the student is responsible for the remaining balance.

-- After charges are paid, remaining funds are issued to students based on the selected payment preference.
-Students set up a preferred payment method when they begin enrollment at DCCC.
+- After charges are paid, the remaining funds are issued to students based on the selected payment preference.
+Students set up a preferred payment method when they begin enrollment at Davidson-Davie.

 Financial Aid Disbursement Dates

 |Disbursements made based on class start dates, attendance, enrollment level, and type of financial aid.
 Enrollment level (¼, ½, ¾, full-time or full-time PLUS) is reviewed the end of the month and changes to FA processed the following month.|